 How Much Does It Cost to Build an App in 2026?

 Real numbers from real projects.
-Traditional development, no-code, AI builders, and everything in between.
+Traditional development, no-code, automated builders, and everything in between.
 What you'll actually spend.

 Everyone quotes different numbers.
 Agency websites say $50K-$500K.
 No-code advocates say $0.
 AI builder landing pages say "minutes, not months."